Voigt1022/763824282-qq.com/README.md

-# Knowledge Base: Rules
+# Knowledge Base:

+In this lab assignment, you are going to create a basic knowledge base (KB) to store and retrieve facts.
+The facts will be statements that includes predicates (e.g., Color, Size, Inst) that relate objects together.
+For example:

+Block1 is an instance of a rectangle.
+- Inst(block1, rectangle)

+Block1 is red
+- Color(block1, red)

+Block1 is large
+- Size(block1, large)

+Rectangles are blocks
+- Isa(rectangle, block)

+The knowledge base supports two main interfaces: `Assert`and `Ask`.

+- `Assert`: Add facts into the knowledge base.
+- `Ask`: ask queries and return a list of bindings for facts.

-In this lab assignment, you are going to extend a knowledge base (KB) and an inference engine.
+In this project, you are going to extend a knowledge base (KB) and an inference engine.
 The knowledge base supports three main interfaces: `Assert`, `Retract`, and `Ask`.

 - `Assert`: Add facts or rules into the knowledge base.
 After you add facts or rules into the KB, the forward-chaining algorithm is used to infer other facts or rules.
 - `Ask`: ask queries and return a list of bindings for facts.